Well Water Testing

 Monday to Thursday, 8:30 a.m. to 3 p.m. |

-Typically, it will take about 2 to 4 business days to get your results.
+It will usually take 2 to 4 business days to get the water testing results.

 When to test your water

-You should test well water quality at least 3 times each year as well as after:
+You should test well water quality at least three times each year, and after:

 - Heavy rain falls